s7u512/NSSO-77-SAS/New_Format_Instructions.md

 I think that is about all.
 Should be a day's work at most, going through the scripts and making these changes.

 Once again, if you do this, please let me know and/or fork the repository (I strongly suggest a GPLv3 license).
-It's just that I have already done all this work, and I only have half a mind to split this repo into two directories called `Old method` and `New method` or something, and upload all the changes here.
+I only have half a mind to split this repo into two directories called `Old method` and `New method` or something, and upload all the changes here.
+Let's see.
+I may come around to it.

 Thanks for reading.
 Consider contributing.
 Please [reach out](https://twitter.com/all_awry) if anything is not clear enough for you.
 Feel free to [open an issue](https://github.com/s7u512/NSSO-77-SAS/issues/new) if you come across any.